tuananhfrtk/Economic-research-assistant/README.md

 # ECONOMIC RESEARCH ASSISTANT

-An Agentic RAG chatbot assistant built to deeply engage with Marxian economics.
-This project leverages DeepSeek, Groq, and local LLMs (via Ollama) to provide highly precise, context-aware responses from texts sourced from marxists.org.

-Key Features:
-Advanced RAG Pipeline – Uses Supabase as a vector database, with optimized chunking and embedding techniques for improved retrieval.

-Structured Prompting & Multi-Agent Reasoning – A specialized agent framework directs the assistant’s thought process for accurate and coherent outputs.

-Critique & Feedback Loop – Users can challenge responses, prompting the system to refine its reasoning dynamically.

-Local & Cloud LLM Support – Run with DeepSeek/Groq or locally with Ollama for the core agent and reasoning LLM.

-This project aims to develop an AI that doesn’t just retrieve information but engages in meaningful analysis, critique, and structured reasoning—true to the depth of its source material.
+An Agentic RAG assistant designed for deep engagement with Marxian economics.
+Powered by DeepSeek, Groq, and local LLMs via Ollama, it retrieves and processes highly technical texts with precision.
+Using Supabase for vector storage, advanced chunking, and structured prompting, it ensures accurate and context-aware responses.
+Built with a multi-agent pipeline, it not only answers but also critiques and refines its reasoning dynamically.

 ## Features